Pravanjankuanr/Coffee-Sales-Analysis/README.md

 **Project Title**: Coffee Store Sales Analysis
 **Level**: Intermediate

-This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+This project analyzes sales data from two coffee outlets using Python.
+Each dataset was cleaned separately and then combined for analysis.
+Standard columns such as month, year, and day name were added to enrich the data before exporting.
+The goal is to uncover sales insights and enhance Python skills through practical data analysis.

 ![Logo](Logo.jpg)